vitalibondar/keyboard-language-switcher/README.md

 ## What is this?
 This is an Alfred Workflow script, written by Jeffrey Smith 2016, which uses apple script language to convert language of selected text.
 Similar to what Punto Switcher does, but it's russian and can't be  trusted.

-Currently it supports Russian to English and English to Russian conversion.
+Currently it supports Russian to English and English to Russian conversion, and Ukrainian to English and English to Ukrainian conversion

 The script switches the language after conversion, so you can continue typing in the correct language.
 It also restores your clipboard to previous state after conversion.